ntBre/ProgrammingProjects/Project01/README.md

 angles, dihedral angles), moments of inertia, and rotational constants of a polyatomic molecule.

-## Step 1: Read the Coordinate Data from Input
+## Part 1: Read the Coordinate Data from Input

 The input to the program is the set of Cartesian coordinates of the atoms (in bohr) and their associated atomic numbers.
 A sample molecule